 Largemouth bass seek out shallow, near-shore areas for their spawning and commonly prefer water depths between 1 and 4 feet.

-Such cover or structure can include the following:
+Such cover can include the following:

 - Rock piles